 - Customer environment — RedHat Enterprise Linux or CentOS, J2EE, Skytap’s Published Services

-With Skytap, they have successfully modernized their Software Development Lifecycle (SDLC) and gained consistency across customer deployments.
+With Skytap, Fulcrum has successfully modernized its Software Development Lifecycle (SDLC) and gained consistency across customer deployments.
 “With Skytap, we have reduced the roadblocks to testing, especially in our QA and development teams.
 We are now able to test a lot more code with fewer QA engineers, and have gained efficiency in terms of manpower and quantity of code tested,” said Wilker.

 Airtel in India provides a good example of Fulcrum’s successful Skytap implementation.
 “We started our newer, more modular, SDLC process from the ground up with them.” said Wilker.
 “We have a very small offshore team that handles the QA, development, and releases for Airtel’s very large CATS installation, and they are able to do it very efficiently.”
 Fulcrum’s offshore Airtel team also demonstrates Skytap’s powerful Schedules feature.
 “We previously kept our environments running 24 hours a day, because some environments needed to be up for our offshore teams and some needed to be available here in Seattle,” said Wilker.

-As part of the push to modernize their internal SDLC processes and transform their infrastructure, Fulcrum also refactored it into modules to produce lightweight versions for new customers.
-By creating individual modules and supporting templates, their Dev and QA teams can develop and test more efficiently with fewer defects to their customers.
+As part of the push to modernize internal SDLC processes and transform infrastructure, Fulcrum also refactored it into modules to produce lightweight versions for new customers.
+By creating individual modules and supporting templates, the Dev and QA teams can develop and test more efficiently with fewer defects to their customers.

-Modernize the SDLC to Achieve Better Code Quality and Agility
+Modernized SDLC for Better Code Quality and Agility

-By modernizing their SDLC toolchain and integrating it with Skytap, Fulcrum was able to streamline their processes and release code, reduce defects, and troubleshoot issues more effectively.
+By modernizing its SDLC toolchain and integrating it with Skytap, Fulcrum was able to streamline its processes and release code, reduce defects, and troubleshoot issues more effectively.
 “Now that our QA teams have the ability to do builds faster, they are definitely seeing a decrease in defects.” said Wilker.
 “We’ve optimized our QA resources, and are delivering a higher-quality product as a result of our testing.”

 Application Transformation and Modularization

-By optimizing their CI/CD pipeline, Fulcrum could more easily transform their core application into modules allowing them to target a larger market.
+By optimizing its CI/CD pipeline, Fulcrum could more easily transform its core application into modules, allowing it to target a larger market.
 “We now have software modules that can be hooked into the core product to add more productivity and feature enhancements, thereby providing real benefits to our customers.
 We were able to take a more modern approach to create more new product modules, all while the engineering team developed a lot more efficiently,” said Wilker.

-Since Fulcrum requires less infrastructure and can consolidate their datacenter equipment, they can reduce the cost and complexity of their operations.
-To keep costs in check, Fulcrum uses native Skytap functionality. .
+Since Fulcrum requires less infrastructure and can consolidate its data center equipment, it can reduce the cost and complexity of its operations.
+To keep costs in check, Fulcrum uses native Skytap functionality.
 “We are now heavily utilizing Skytap’s Schedules feature for keeping environments operational only during business hours.
 This has really been a huge efficiency solution for us,” Wilker said.

 Easy to Use